 The four of us had managed to get the same two weeks off work and all was set for a 15 day vacation destination Cuba.
 I really wanted to experience Cuba by bike but there was no way 15 days would be enough. …or would it?

 For Eli, Mich and Tavo it would be their first bike trip.
-That is, leave one city with all of ones things strapped to either you or the bike and travel to another city by means of self propulsion.
-I thought at least 15 days would be time enough for them to experience and be convinced that travelling by bike is the best way to travel.
+That is, leaving one city with all of ones things strapped to either person or bike and travel to another city by means of self propulsion.
+I thought at least 15 days would be time enough for them to experience and be convinced that traveling by bike is the best way to travel.

-With this in mind I fired up google maps and started tracing a route that would allow for low kilometre days, rest days and most importantly one 100+km day.
-Because one cannot consider him/herself a serious cyclist without a one day 100+ kilometre ride.
+With this in mind I fired up google maps and started tracing a route that would allow for low kilometre days, rest days and most importantly one 100+km ride.
+Because one cannot consider him/herself a serious cyclist without a one day 100+ kilometre journey.